 Mr. Cooper was a mentor to many young people, and he was known as someone who believed in transformation, making lemons into lemonade, as they say.
 He cared about people who were working to make a better life for themselves.

-In this spirit, the Keith Cooper Fund has been established to give monetary awards to promising young people between the ages 16 to 26 who do not want to pursue a four-year college degree, but who want to find meaningful ways to support themselves, raise a family and build a good life.
+In this spirit, the Keith Cooper Fund has been established to give monetary awards of $500 to promising young people between the ages 16 to 26 who do not want to pursue a four-year college degree, but who want to find meaningful ways to support themselves, raise a family and build a good life.
 This effort will award grants to help young people counter the economic or social barriers they may face as they launch themselves in life.

 - seek training in a vocational trade or certificate or licensing program through a community college;